Berne Union

 The Berne Union, also known as The International Union of Credit & Investment Insurers, is an international non-profit association and community for the global export credit and investment insurance industry.

 The association provides a forum for professional exchange among members, as well as promoting constructive engagement in collaborative projects with external stakeholders from across the wider trade finance industry, including banks and financiers, regulators and policy setters, traders, academics and other associations.
 Its mission is to actively facilitate cross-border trade by supporting international acceptance of sound principles in export credit and foreign investment.

 Membership

 As of January 2023, the Berne Union represents 86 member companies from 67 countries worldwide.
 These include government-backed official export credit agencies, private credit and political risk insurers and multilateral institutions.
 In 2021, Berne Union members collectively provided payment risk protection to banks, exporters and investors amounting to US$2.7 trillion.
 This total business volume represents cover of approximately 13% of total world cross border trade for goods and services, as recorded by WTO figures.

 History

-The Berne union was founded in 1934 by private and state export credit insurers from France, Italy, Spain and the UK.
+The Berne Union was founded in 1934 by private and state export credit insurers from France, Italy, Spain and the UK.
+These insurers sought to exchange trade information in order to collectively reduce commercial risks.
 The first meeting was held in Berne, Switzerland – which is where the name Berne Union comes from.
 While Berne is still the legal domicile of the Union, it has not met there since 1939.